Create a Webhook

 To create a webhook, log in to your Contentstack account, and perform the following steps:

-- Click on either the + New Webhook button located at the top-right corner of the page or the Let’s go make one! link (if you haven’t created any webhooks yet).
+- Click the + New Webhook button located at the top of the page.

 - In the Create Webhook page, provide the following webhook details: